idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 At this point, you have a local version of the blank site that is up on pantheon.
 Begin setting up themes/modules/etc as needed.

 #### Standard, via the IAL:
-Copy the snippet provided by [Create new site on pantheon, and spin up locally](https://bitbucket.org/snippets/idfivellc/jLReGG/create-new-site-on-pantheon-and-spin-up), change line 45 to your desired usename/email/pass, and run that bash script anytime you wish to start a site.
-Adds all above lando/terminus commands into one file, that asks for machine name, and human name, then runs all above scripts automatically for you.
+Install the [idfive Automation Library](https://bitbucket.org/idfivellc/idfive-automation-library) and run the [Create new site on pantheon, and spin up locally](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/pantheon/create_new_pantheon_site.sh) script.
+Adds all above lando/terminus commands into one file, that asks for machine name, theme name and human name, then runs all above scripts as well as installs common modules, and creates a client subtheme.

+ - `sh ~/Sites/_ial/drupal/pantheon/create_new_pantheon_site.sh`

 #### Composer based, manually:
 Follow the steps outlined for [composer based, non CI](https://pantheon.io/docs/guides/drupal-8-composer-no-ci) site setup.
 Or alternatively, [convert an existing site](https://pantheon.io/docs/guides/composer-convert) to a composer based build.